tahoma2d/tahoma2d_docs/source/create_animations_using_plastic_tool.rst

     6. Adjust the **Mesh Margin** value.
 This parameter is expressed in *pixels* because it's used when the texture is projected on the mesh, an appropriate amount of margin will be needed to preserve the aliasing of the picture.

-    7. If you are creating a mesh from a **Sub-Xsheet**, you can choose which elements of the Sub-Xsheet will be used by the Plastic tool for computing the mesh: simply turn off visibility for the elements that will not contribute to the mesh outline.
+    7. If you are creating a mesh from a **Subscene**, you can choose which elements of the Subscene will be used by the Plastic tool for computing the mesh: simply turn off visibility for the elements that will not contribute to the mesh outline.

     8. Click the **Apply** button to create the mesh.
 Now you can see the mesh drawn in *green* colour in the Viewer, and a new *purple* column in the Xsheet (or layer in the Timeline) next to the TC.